API

 • sigma: a priori value for the residual standard deviation for LMM

-The latter four fields are MixedModels functionality and not related directly to the NLopt package or algorithms.
+The last three fields are MixedModels functionality and not related directly to the NLopt package or algorithms.

 Note